satellite-image-deep-learning/techniques/README.md

 This section explores the different techniques (DL, ML & classical) people are applying to common problems in satellite imagery analysis.
 Classification problems are the most simply addressed via DL, object detection is harder, and cloud detection harder still (niche interest).

 ## Land classification
+Assign a label to an image, e.g. this is an image of a forest.
-* Very common problem, assign land classification to a pixel based on pixel value, can be addressed via [simple sklearn cluster algorithm](https://github.com/acgeospatial/Satellite_Imagery_Python/blob/master/Clustering_KMeans-Sentinel2.ipynb) or [deep learning](https://towardsdatascience.com/land-use-land-cover-classification-with-deep-learning-9a5041095ddb).
+* Land classification using a [simple sklearn cluster algorithm](https://github.com/acgeospatial/Satellite_Imagery_Python/blob/master/Clustering_KMeans-Sentinel2.ipynb) or [deep learning](https://towardsdatascience.com/land-use-land-cover-classification-with-deep-learning-9a5041095ddb).
 * Land use is related to classification, but we are trying to detect a scene, e.g. housing, forestry.
 I have tried CNN -> [See my notebooks](https://github.com/robmarkcole/satellite-image-deep-learning/tree/master/land_classification)
 * [Land Use Classification using Convolutional Neural Network in Keras](https://github.com/tavgreen/landuse_classification)
 * [Sea-Land segmentation using DL](https://arxiv.org/pdf/1709.00201.pdf)